MananKateshiya/heif-image-converter/README.md

-# HEIF Image Converter 🖼️
+# HEIC Image Converter 🖼️

-A robust Python utility that converts HEIF/HEIC images (commonly used by iPhones) to other formats while maintaining maximum possible quality.
+A robust Python utility that converts HEIC/HEIC images (commonly used by iPhones) to other formats while maintaining maximum possible quality.
 The converter includes a quality analysis feature that calculates and reports any potential quality loss during conversion.

 ## ✨ Features

-- Convert HEIF/HEIC images to PNG (lossless) or JPEG formats
+- Convert HEIC/HEIC images to PNG (lossless) or JPEG formats
 - Automatic quality loss calculation using Structural Similarity Index (SSIM)
 - Batch processing of multiple images
 - Organized output in a separate directory